mopidy/mopidy/docs/development/contributing.rst

 Then, to run all tests, go to the project directory and run::

     python tests
+    # or
+    nosetests

-For more documentation on testing Mopidy, check out the `nose docs
+For more documentation on testing, check out the `nose docs
 <http://somethingaboutorange.com/mrl/projects/nose/>`_.

+The coverage report at http://www.mopidy.com/coverage/ is automatically updated within 10 minutes after an update is pushed to ``jodal/mopidy/master`` at GitHub.

 Writing documentation